 The Zweig Family Center for Living Donation

-With ten bedrooms, two kitchens, and other amenities, the Transplant Living Center is a "home away from home" for patients and their families.
+With amenities including ten bedrooms and two kitchens, the Transplant Living Center (with concierge Allyson Reala) is a "home away from home" for patients and families.